kuayc/LIRI-2/README.md

 LIRI stands for Language Interpretation and Recognition Interface.
-It is a command line node app that takes in parameters and returns specific data.
+It is a command line node app.
+It takes in arguments from the user and returns specific data.